intellectronica/azure-cosmos-db-sql-python-flask-webapp/README.md

 1. Clone this repository using:
     ```git clone https://github.com/Azure-Samples/azure-cosmos-db-python-getting-started.git```

-1. Open the ```config.py``` file and substitute the ENDPOINT and the KEY values with the values from your Cosmos DB Account.
+1. Open the ```config.py``` file and replace the ENDPOINT and the KEY values with the values from your Cosmos DB Account.

 1. Open a terminal and run ```python cosmos_client.py```.